transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - Your {{site.data.keyword.cloud_notm}} Kubernetes cluster must be version 1.11, 1.12, 1.13, 1.14, or 1.15.
 - If you do not want to use the default Bronze File storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
 See this topic on [Persistent storage considerations](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.
 Note that when your Kubernetes cluster is configured to use any of the IBM Cloud storage classes, the smallest storage amount that can be allocated to a node is 20Gi.
 - If you decide to include {{site.data.keyword.cloud_notm}} multi-zone support in your Kubernetes cluster, you must provision your own storage.
 See [Using Multizone (MZR) clusters with {{site.data.keyword.blockchainfull_notm}} Platform](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-mzr) for more details.
-- Virtual Routing and Forwarding (VRF) is not supported.
-The {{site.data.keyword.blockchainfull_notm}} Platform service is not compatible with accounts that are enabled for automatic global routing between subnet IP blocks.
-Similarly, Kubernetes clusters that are configured with private VLANs are also not supported.
+- Kubernetes clusters that are configured with private VLANs are not supported.

 ## Video tutorial
 {: #ibp-v2-deploy-video}